2006 South Carolina elections: Republican primary

-General Election
+General election

-The Lieutenant Governor's race was dominated by the missteps of Bauer, the incumbent.
-Bauer came under criticism for multiple citations for speeding and flamboyant personality.
+The lieutenant governor's race was dominated by the missteps of Bauer, the incumbent.
+Bauer came under criticism for multiple citations for speeding and his flamboyant personality.
 His controversial public image, and the fundraising prowess of his opponent, Robert Barber, who did not face a primary, kept the race close in public polling throughout the campaign.
 In late May, a two-passenger plane which Bauer was piloting crashed in the Upstate.
 Bauer's ankle was shattered, but otherwise he and the passenger in the plane survived with minimal injuries.
 The plane crash was later determined to have been caused by faulty bolts in the plane's construction.
-Barber later suffered from his own personal problems with his James Beard Award winning restaurant, Bowen's Island, burned late in the campaign.
+Barber suffered from his own personal problems when his James Beard Award-winning restaurant, Bowen's Island, burned late in the campaign.
 Bauer eventually won the general election with less than one percent over the vote after a recount.